mikechambers/dcli/src/dclisync/README.md

             Requires that a Bungie API key is specified via the --api-key KEY flag, or DESTINY_API_KEY environment variable.

-            You can obtain an api key from https://www.bungie.net/en/Application
+            You can obtain a key from https://www.bungie.net/en/Application
 ```

 ### Examples